 Quick Start Guide

-This quickstart guide is the place to begin if you are brand new to the Arcadia Switch APIs.
-Here we go over the basics of getting credentials, making a request, and getting some data back.
-So without further ado, let’s get started.
+This quickstart guide is the perfect starting point if you're brand new to the Arcadia Switch APIs.
+Here we cover the basics of getting credentials, making a request, and retrieving data.
+Let's get started!

-Every request to the Arcadia Switch APIs needs to be authenticated, which is how we know who is making the call and how we can keep your data private.
-If you don’t have one yet, your first step is to create your own Arcadia User Account.
-So please go do it now!
+Every request to the Arcadia Switch APIs must be authenticated—this is how we identify who is making the call and keep your data private.
+If you don't have one yet, your first step is to create your own Arcadia User Account.
+Please go ahead and do this now!

-Once you have your own User Account, you then need to either join an existing Organization or create a new one.
-An Organization is your team or company (we often call them "Org's" for short).
+Once you have your User Account, you need to either join an existing Organization or create a new one.
+An Organization represents your team or company (we often call them "Orgs" for short).
 Each API call to Arcadia is associated with one Org.
-Furthermore, the APIs that store and share data do so at an Org level; only the Org that created the data can later see and manage it.
-We have a 14-day free trial if your company or team is not yet a paying customer or does not yet have an Org.
+Additionally, APIs that store and share data do so at an Org level—only the Org that created the data can later view and manage it.
+We offer a 14-day free trial if your company or team isn't yet a paying customer or doesn't have an Org.

-So let's give your User Account membership to an Org.
+Let's give your User Account membership in an Org.
 Log in to Explorer and navigate to the Org Settings page.
-Here you have the option of creating a brand new Org (including inviting other team members to it), or you can request membership to an existing Org that matches your email domain, where one already exists.
-Note your User Account can be a member of more than one Org if that makes sense for you.
-Go ahead and either create an Org or request membership of one.
-You will get a confirmation email when the Org's administrator approves your request.
+Here you can either create a brand new Org (including inviting other team members to it), or you can request membership in an existing Org that matches your email domain, where one already exists.
+Note that your User Account can be a member of more than one Org if that makes sense for you.
+Go ahead and either create an Org or request membership in one.
+You'll receive a confirmation email when the Org's administrator approves your request.

 Once you belong to an Org, you can move on to the next step.

-We have a 14 day free trial to our Arcadia Signal product.
-This is NOT Arcadia Switch, and so does not include permission to make Switch API calls.
-We do, however, grant trials to our Switch product for qualified leads.
+We have a 14-day free trial for our Arcadia Signal product.
+This is NOT Arcadia Switch, and therefore does not include permission to make Switch API calls.
+However, we do grant trials for our Switch product to qualified leads.
 Contact our sales team to get permission!

 Create an API Application

-The actual credentials you use when making a Arcadia Signal API call belong to an Application (or App for short).
-This App in turn belongs to the Org from above.
-Often our customers will create multiple Apps, say, for test vs production or for mobile vs web.
+The actual credentials you use when making an Arcadia Switch API call belong to an Application (or App for short).
+This App, in turn, belongs to the Org from above.
+Often our customers create multiple Apps—for example, for test vs. production environments or for mobile vs. web applications.
 You can have as many Apps as you want.
-You manage your Organization's Apps in the Org Applications page in Explorer.
-Either click on the "Create Application" button or select one of the existing Apps that you'd like to use credentials for.
+You manage your Organization's Apps on the Org Applications page in Explorer.
+Either click the "Create Application" button or select one of the existing Apps for which you'd like to use credentials.

-If you are on a free trial, you will need to enter a valid credit card in order to create an Application and get an API Key.
-Just remember to cancel your subscription before the end of the trial if you do not want to be billed.
+If you are on a free trial, you will need to enter a valid credit card to create an Application and get an API Key.
+Just remember to cancel your subscription before the trial ends if you don't want to be billed.

 API Credentials & Authentication

-OK, enough messing about!
+OK, enough preparation!
 Let's make an API call.
-From the command line (swapping out your own appId and appKey) ...
+From the command line (substituting your own appId and appKey):

 curl -u APP_ID:APP_KEY https://api.genability.com/rest/echo/hello